China's Great Wall

 Fortress and Great Wall

-In Chinese the Great Wall is called 长城 Chang cheng long fortress or 万里长城 Wan li Chang cheng ten thousand li long fortress although it actually measures 12,000 li (Li is a Chinese unit of distance of 0.5km).
-The term ‘fortress’ does seem strange for a wall but the Great Wall was always more than just a wall; with watchtowers in clear view of each other, continually manned, there were requirements for food and other supplies for the thousands of people defending it.
-So it was more like a community strung out in a long line than a bare wall.
-When defenders spotted an enemy a beacon fire was lit which soon propagated to the next in the chain - by smoke (from burning wolf dung) during the day and by fire at night.
-The beacons alerted defenders to send out help from the closest fort, similar to what can be seen in the Muster of Rohan in the Lord of The Rings ➚ film.
+In Chinese the Great Wall is called 长城 Chang cheng long fortress or 万里长城 Wàn lǐ cháng chéng Ten thousand li long fortress although it actually measures 12,000 li (Li is a Chinese unit of distance of 0.5km).
+The term ‘fortress’ does seem strange for a wall but the Great Wall was always more than just a wall.
+It had watchtowers in clear view of each other, continually manned and so there was a continuous requirement for food and other supplies for the thousands of people defending it.
+It was more like a community strung out along a road than a bare wall.
+When defenders spotted an enemy a beacon fire was lit which soon propagated to the next in the chain - by smoke (from burning wolf dung) during the day and by fire at night, similar to what can be seen in the ‘Muster of Rohan’ in the Lord of The Rings ➚ film.
+The beacons alerted defenders to send out help from the nearest forts.

-The wall was not all built at one time, much of what people see at Badaling near Beijing is a modern 1950s and 60s restoration of a Ming dynasty rebuild of an original wall.
+The wall was not all built at one time, much of what people see at Badaling near Beijing is a modern 1950-60s restoration of a Ming dynasty rebuild of an original wall.
 For many hundred of miles the wall has not been well maintained and is in a state of dilapidation.
 There are also 'gaps' in the wall, it was never a continuous feature.
 Far away in the Gobi Desert where stone and wood were not to hand, layers of pounded soil and reeds made an adequate alternative as rain is so rare.
 So only the easternmost 500 miles [805 kms] from Ningxia looks like the modern image of the Great Wall.
 There are a few viewing locations open to vast numbers of tourists along the route including: Badaling ➚ 八达岭; Mutianyu ➚ 慕田峪; Huanghua Cheng ➚; Simatai ➚; and Jinshanling ➚ 金山岭.

 The chief architect of the Great Wall was Qin Shihuangdi - the First Qin Emperor of China who conquered the kingdoms making up China.
 One of his many initiatives for nation-building was patching up and linking the various walls that had been built over the preceding centuries.
-Previously, in the Warring States period, many of the kingdoms had built walls to defend themselves.
+Previously, in the Warring States period, many of the kingdoms had built walls to defend themselves from each other rather than the barbarians.
 He ordered General Meng Tian ➚ to use up to 300,000 slaves to build new and strengthen existing walls.
-About 500 million tons of material make up the wall.
-For the Qin dynasty and those that followed, the Wall marked the division between the civilized world and the barbarians outside.
-The ‘Great Wall’ as it is understood today (the brown line on the map) stretches from 山海关 Shanhaiguan on the Yellow Sea (near QinHuangDao, Hebei) all the way to the 嘉峪关 Jiayuguan Jade Gate, Gansu in the depths of the Gobi desert.
-A plaque at Shanhaiguan proclaims it as 'Tian xia di yi guan' 天下第一关 the First pass under Heaven, identifying it as the edge of the civilized world.
-The tower at the western end at Jiayuguan, Gansu was built in 1372 on the orders of the first Ming Emperor Zhu Yuanzhang; the walls are 38 feet [12 meters] high and (800 yards [732 meters] long.
+About 500 million tons of material form the wall which makes it, by many measures, the greatest man-made structure ever made in the world.
+For the Qin dynasty and those that followed, the wall marked the division between the civilized world and the barbarians outside.
+The ‘Great Wall’ as it is understood today (the brown line on the map) stretches from 山海关 Shan hai guan on the Yellow Sea (near Qin huang dao, Hebei) all the way to the 嘉峪关 Jia yu guan Jade Gate, Gansu in the depths of the Gobi desert.
+A plaque at Shanhaiguan proclaims it as Tian xia di yi guan 天下第一关 the First pass under Heaven, identifying it as the edge of the civilized world.
+The tower at the western end at Jiayuguan, Gansu was built in 1372 on the orders of the first Ming Emperor Zhu Yuanzhang, here the walls are 38 feet [12 meters] high and (800 yards [732 meters] long.
 The story goes that the fort's construction was so carefully planned that only one brick was left over when completed.

 Built to take five horsemen riding abreast with regular watch towers and forts, the Great Wall was designed to impose itself on the landscape.
 This led to some to hypothesize that it could be seen from the Moon long before space travel.
 This did not turn out to be true, the Great Wall is only a few yards wide, and features that small can not be seen from such a distance.
 The suggestion was probably triggered by the apparent discovery of canals on Mars ➚.